Woolfrey/software_robot_library/Model/README.md

 - `time_derivative` gives $d\mathbf{J}/dt$.

 > [!NOTE]
-> There are also method for computing the dynamic coupling with the _base_ of the robot as well (useful for floating base systems).
+> There are also methods for computing the dynamic coupling with the _base_ of the robot as well (useful for floating base systems).

 ### Class Diagram: